asgardeo/asgardeo-auth-js-core/README.md

 ## Introduction

-Asgardeo Auth JavaScript SDK provides the core methods that are needed to implement OIDC authentication in JavaScript/TypeScript based apps.
-This SDK can be used to build SDKs for Single Page Applications, React Native, Node.JS and various other frameworks that use JavaScript.
+Asgardeo Auth JavaScript SDK provides the core methods that are needed to implement OIDC authentication in JavaScript/TypeScript-based apps.
+This SDK can be used to build SDKs for Single-Page Applications, React Native, Node.JS and various other frameworks that use JavaScript.

 ## Prerequisite